 There is a bright future out there and the Aigas woods could be ringing with birdsong and bright with wildflowers once again.
 In just one generation the woods could be totally transformed.

-Help us acheive all this and more - make a donation!
+Help us achieve all this and more - you can help in the forest or make a donation!

 We have identified a number of actions which we believe reflect the desires of the community as well as the reality of owning a forest.
 Our ability to deliver all of them will depend on the success of our fundraising and the economic climate at the time.